 An Authoritarian Control tool?
-To gather every bit of private information and data on us to Monitor Control and Spy on us?
+To gather every bit of private information and data on us to Monitor, Control, play with and Spy on us?

 A vehicle for slander?
 One where facilitated destruction of lives on a massive scale is enabled?
 A destructive weapon?

 Cyber-stocks?
 A modern and much more widespread deadly persecution tool?
 Local communites, torn apart?
 Their peace and lives shattered?

 An Internet where secret courts make secret laws that strip away our rights guaranteed in the Constitution?
-Laws that are broken by the secret forces they serve like the NSA?
+Laws that are broken by the secret agencies they serve like the NSA?

 An Internet where so much harm to millions of innocent lives is enabled by one draconian "law"?